 Oral supplements* can be helpful.
 These can include:

-- Omega-3 fatty acids like fish oils or plant-based options like chia and hemp
+- Omega-3 fatty acids like fish oils or plant-based options like chia seed

 - Vitamin K (helps stretch marks and stubborn dark circles)